Hierosoft/maniforge/documentation/manual.md

 In Touch mode:
 - Go to Menu, Movement, Bed Level, P Offset (ensure "ON" instead of "OFF").
 - Wait for the bed and nozzle to heat up--then the touch sensor to touch the bed.
 - Get a shim (such as a feeler gauge leaf) the size shown on the screen or change the value to match your shim.
+Otherwise, use a piece of printer paper.
-- Use the up and down arrows (usually down) until the nozzle touches the shim.
-The small movements may be imperceptible until they get close to the shim: Press rapidly if necessary but avoid long press since that is the guesture that causes it to ask to switch to Marlin mode.
+- Use the up and down arrows (usually down) until the nozzle touches the shim (or there is slight drag when moving the printer paper).
+The small movements may be imperceptible until they get close to the shim: Press rapidly if necessary but avoid long press since that is the gesture that causes it to ask to switch to Marlin mode.
 - Press Next, Save, OK.

 Or, in Marlin mode:
-- , go to Configuration, Advanced Settings, Probe Offsets, Z Probe Wizard (The Z Probe Offset isn't the same as that and is more difficult).
+- Go to Configuration, Advanced Settings, Probe Offsets, Z Probe Wizard (The Probe Z Offset isn't the same as that and is more difficult).

+Or, in Marlin by setting "Probe Z Offset" directly:
+- Movement, Auto Home
+- Movement, Move Axis, Move Z, dial it to 0.0
+- Go to Configuration, Advanced Settings, Probe Z Offset
+  - Get a shim (such as a feeler gauge leaf) the size shown on the screen or change the value to match your shim.
+Otherwise, use a piece of printer paper.
+  - Use the up and down arrows (usually down) until the nozzle touches the shim (or there is slight drag when moving the printer paper).
+The small movements may be imperceptible until they get close to the shim
+  - Click the dial to confirm the value.
+  - Scroll down to "Store Settings" and click the dial.

 ### Issue: What is the meaning of "Marlin 2.0.x-bugfix"?
 Solution: We are using the bugfix branch since it has the latest fixes and Marlin releases are far apart.
 The bugfix branch is recommended by the hardware documentation.